 ‘Wenis shall not be given to your flame, gods!’ (lit.
 ‘There is not any giving of Wenis to your flame’) (Pyramid Text § 323bW)

 There remain uncertainties in glossing some examples in Earlier Egyptian.
-They are a larger question the grammaticalization pathway of verbal paradigms known as recent suffixal conjugation or sDm=f.
-How long should these forms be considered as being nominalizations in various constructions In other words, what are the criteria defining a verbal form having a nominalization as a source This problem is the of an ongoing discussion in the field of Egyptological language studies cannot be solved in the present contribution.
+They are connected to a larger question regarding the grammaticalization pathway of verbal paradigms known as recent suffixal conjugation or sDm=f.
+How long should these forms be considered as still being nominalizations in various constructions?
+In other words, what are the criteria defining a verbal form having a nominalization as a source?
+This problem is the subject of an ongoing discussion in the field of Egyptological language studies and it cannot be solved in the present contribution.
 However, the historical mechanisms involved in the grammaticalization of such constructions belong to a typologically well-known phenomenon.
-More peculiar the notion of indefinite marking on an action nominal giving rise to modality after grammaticalization of the form in a construction.
+More peculiar is the notion of indefinite marking on an action nominal giving rise to modality after grammaticalization of the form in a construction.

 The extension of the negation ni is not restricted to the negation of verbal predicates according to the asymmetry just described.
-It also extends to stative predicates such as locative predication as shown in the following example
+It also extends to stative predicates, such as locative predication, as shown in the following example:

 (11) Old Egyptian (Egyptian [Afro-Asiatic], Egypt)

-ni Tw jmsn
+ni Tw jm=sn

 neg 2m.sg among=3pl